cocos/cocos-docs/en/scripting/reference/coding-standards.md

     }
     ```

-- Try to put `{` and the expression in the same line
+- Try to put `{` and the expression in the same line:

     ```js
     // bad